KS 3

 About the course

-In Year 9 RE is taught in one timetabled lesson per week.
 It is taught in accordance to National Curriculum guidelines to develop the knowledge and skills students need to be successful in RE at GCSE level, and also to be able to improve understanding and community cohesion in a religiously and ethnically diverse school wider society.

 What they will learn